Kushagra-2000/sql-vector-search-demo/RAG-unstructured-docs/Readme.md

    - Connection String for Azure SQL DB: Azure SQL DB resource > Overview > Show database connection strings > ODBC > {Change Pwd parameter with your admin password set during deployment}
    - Connection String for SQL on Fabric: SQL DB > Settings > Connection Strings > ODBC > Copy string as it is > Authentication window would pop-up > Provide authentication details
 6. **App is Up & Ready:**
+   - Command Prompt: Navigate to the cloned repository destination and then run the below command to start the streeamlit app on `localhost:8501`
+     ```
+     streamlit run streamlit_unstructured.py
+     ```
    - Upload [resume docs](https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset) or upload your own docs and query upon them to see action of RAG in real-time

 ## Troubleshooting